Deepsjai/nlp4finance.github.io/README.md

 Fig 2. pipeline for FinBert
 </p>

- The pre trained code is based on [8]
+ The pre trained code is based on [8](#ref8)
 ### FINBERT

 I trained a FinBert model based on BertForSequenceClassification(BFSC) model, which is built on BERT(Bidirectional Encoder Representations from Transformers) with an extra linear layer on top.
 To capture the ESG sentiments, performed transfer learning and fine-tune the BFSC model using the labeled dataset used in the supervised learning and then predict the sentiment for the testing in our earnings calls data set.

 ### Model details
-Used BertForSequenceClassification(BFSC) model with AdamW variant of Adam optimiser used in tranformer models.
+Used BertForSequenceClassification(BFSC) model with AdamW variant of Adam optimiser used in tranformer models.(#ref6)

 # Conclusion

-Finbert
+Finbert model based on transformer model is outperforms the biLSTM model.
+However, since the labeled data used for training is not accuratly currated, the model still could not interpreted completly.
+Also because of the disproportionate size of the two labels.
+(Positive ESG were very low in the training dataset).
+The models show high accuracy values.
+This could be fixed by Oversampling. the most commonly used method is SMOTE: Synthetic Minority Over-sampling Technique.
+For better results we could further pre-train  in unstructured SASB dataset using BERT and fine tune it with labeled dataset.
+However, that required multiple GPUs for processing.
+Potential fix could be decreasing the size of the Padding sequence while training BERT.
 _______

 # References